rayriffy/urami/apps/docs/src/core/configuration.md

 Only applied when `process.env.NODE_ENV` is set to `production`.
 Unset this option will allow anywhere to request image from this API.

+## defaultDomain

+`string | undefined`

+Default domain to use when domain is not specified in URL.
+Defaults to undefined

 ## ttl

 `number`